There's A Criminal Investigation Into A Former USA Gymnastics Coach Accused Of Enabling Larry Nassar

-A former USA Gymnastics coach and the owner of an elite gymnastics club in Michigan where Larry Nassar sexually abused several athletes is under criminal investigation, a spokesperson for the Eaton County Sheriff's Office said Tuesday.
+A former USA Gymnastics coach and the owner of an elite gymnastics club in Michigan, where Larry Nassar sexually abused several athletes, is under criminal investigation, a spokesperson for the Eaton County Sheriff's Office said Tuesday.

 “We have had people coming forward, and our investigation is ongoing," Jerri Nesbitt told BuzzFeed News of the investigation.
 She did not disclose any additional details, such as when the investigation began.